-- Components of blood and the functions of plasma, red cells, white cells, platelets. - The effect of haemoglobin in red blood cells. - How red blood cells are affected when people live at altitude. - Illness/conditions that result from an imbalance in blood cells e.g. haemophilia, anaemia, and the effect this could have on a person's ability to participate in sports.
+- Components of blood and the functions of plasma, red cells, white cells, platelets.

+- The role of haemoglobin in red blood cells.

+- How red blood cells are affected when people live at altitude.

+- Illness/conditions that result from an imbalance in blood cells e.g. haemophilia, anaemia, and the effect this could have on a person's ability to participate in sports.

 - How the circulatory and respiratory systems affect performance and participation levels:

-- lactic acid and oxygen debt tolerance
+- o lactic acid and oxygen debt tolerance,

-- duration of activity
+- duration of activity,

-- recovery rate.
+- o recovery rate.

 - How activity and exercise develop and affect the efficiency of the circulatory and respiratory systems:

-- stronger heart muscle
+- o stronger heart muscle,

-- increased stroke volume and cardiac output
+- o increased stroke volume and cardiac output,

-- lower resting heart rate
+- o lower resting heart rate,

-- more efficient gaseous exchange
+- o more efficient gaseous exchange,

-- increased vital capacity
+- o increased vital capacity,

-- tidal volume
+- o tidal volume,

-- oxygen debt tolerance.
+- o oxygen debt tolerance.

 - The difference between aerobic and anaerobic work and the effect of lactic acid production on performance, with examples from specific physical activities.